Frequently Asked Questions

 Do you Take Insurance?

 We are an out-of-network provider, so we do not take insurance as a direct form of payment.
 However, many of our clients do get reimbursed by their insurance providers (please check with your company for information regarding rates and reimbursement).
-Up on request, we are happy to provide monthly statements to submit to insurance, as well as health care spending accounts.
+Upon request, we are happy to provide monthly statements to submit to insurance, as well as health care spending accounts.
+In compliance with the No Surprises Act, we provide cost estimates for intake appointments and treatment ahead of time, which can help you understand the up-front costs of treatment.

 What are the Fees?

 We have a range of fees based on the practitioner and financial need of the patient.
 Fees range from $100-$450 per session.
 Reduced fee slots are limited and based on demonstrated financial need.
+In compliance with the No Surprises Act, we provide incoming and current clients with a good faith estimate of treatment costs.
+This is an estimate based on presenting problems, treatment plan, and the primary clinician’s fees.
 All clinicians are either licensed or under the direct supervision of licensed clinicians.
 Depending on the treatment plan, weekly individual sessions may be all you need.
 Some problems require a program that includes individual and group therapy.
 Your therapist will discuss you options with you as part of your treatment plan.

 What About Medications?